 Powdered Egg Replacers

-1 tablespoon egg replacer (whisked up with 3 tablespoon water) = 1 egg
+1 tbsp egg replacer (whisked up with 3 tbsp water) = 1 egg

 Powdered egg replacers are generally made by three companies: Bob's Red Mill, Orgran or Ener-G. They all contain Tapioca and Potato Starch, along with baking powder and, depending on the brand, a few other bits and pieces.

-A lot of people dislike using these powdered replacers because they seem to think they are made from chemicals, although the amount used is minimal.
-As Aquafaba, this is entirely up to you.
+A lot of people dislike using these powdered replacers because they are a less natural product, this is entirely up to you.
 Read up about the various brands and the ingredients and make your choice.
+I like Orgran and Bob’s Red Mill brands.

 To make up the egg replacer, whisk up 3 tablespoons of cold water, with 1 tablespoon of the powder.
 You will get a tacky, beige paste, pretty thick, but works really well in cookies where you need crispness.
 Egg replacers work best as binders, or if you already have a wet batter, and are concerned about making it wetter.